iG-Studios/YuconFramework/Updates.md

 * Framework handlers have been further optimized to reduce repititive code
 * `__metatable` added Yucon instances to secure modules better
 * API Documentation has been updated with clear examples, and complete coverage.
 See it here: https://ig-studios.github.io/YuconFramework/API.html
+* Datastore2 is no longer included as a plugin inside the framework.
+It has been replaced with loleris's **ProfileService** module.
 * Minor changes

 > 5/10/21